-Make them roll to not get hurt, physically, digitally, or spiritually, it's all the same, give them a new Hard Limit, rip their fuckin arm off, kill them.
+Hurt them, physically, digitally, or spiritually, it's all the same, give them a new Hard Limit, rip their fuckin arm off, kill them.
 You don't go up against the corps without taking a few blows.

+Make something happen off screen and then let the players know.
 Let them know what's happening soon, or far away, or what will happen if they do the thing, or what will happen if they don't.
 Give hints and clues the size of fuckin billboards.

 Make their move work but not quite how they wanted.
 Maybe it affects way more than intended, maybe the result is kinda shitty, maybe they get the wrong target, maybe let them know what the cost is and see if they still want it.